oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

      ![conversation-tester-hi](images/conversation-tester-hi.png)

-  4. Then enter the sentence **"Purchase Order Status"** and hit enter, you should see the bot asking for you to enter the "Order Number " as below:
+  4. Then enter the sentence **Purchase Order Status** and hit enter, you should see the bot asking for you to enter the "Order Number " as below:

      ![conversation-po](images/conversation-po.png)